priknr1/com.horstmann/README.md

 This app adds support for Secure / Horstmann devices.
-If updating from V0.0.2 to V0.0.3  the units have to be re-added
+If updating from V0.0.2 to V0.0.3  the units have to be re-added On local change, Target temperature in Homey is updated immediatly,
+On target change in Homey, Target is updated after wake-up of the Thermostat

 ##Currently supported devices: